Skip to main content

 Copyright: Above images are from The Arolsen Archives are an international center on Nazi persecution

-Lotty Veffer is 19 years old when the war breaks out for the Dutch people on May 10, 1940.
-She tries to flee the Netherlands with her fiancé, but that attempt fails.
-Despite the increasing anti-Jewish measures, Lotty is optimistic: "The war will not last that long" she thought.
+Lotty Veffer is 19 years old when the war starts in May 1940.
+She tries to flee the Netherlands with her fiancé, but fails.
+Despite the increasing anti-Jewish measures, Lotty is optimistic: the war will not last that long.
 In 1942 many friends and acquaintances of the Veffer family already received a call to work in Germany.
-When they come to say goodbye, Lotty expects to see them again when the war is over.
+When they come to say goodbye, Lotty certainly expects to see them again when the war is over.

 Konzentrationslager Herzogenbusch (Kamp Vught)